 Founder & Chief Inspiration Officer

-Justin and his amazing wife Ashley have two children, Justin and Madi who truly light up his life.
+Justin and his amazing wife Ashley have three children, Justin, Madi and James, who truly light up his life.
 Justin has over 25 years of professional experience in the entertainment, media and creative arts industry.
 He has lent his voice as an announcer/actor to companies such as ESPN, ABC, Disney, Hardees, Piccadilly Café, Liberty Tax, Blue Cross/Blue Shield, PODS Moving and Storage, Monster Energy Drink, Busch Gardens Howl-O-Scream as well as narrations for corporate training videos and power points, sales presentations and video games.
 Graduate of the Hollywood Film Institute and certified Director and Line Producer.
 Justin is also a teen acting and vocal coach, a published singer/songwriter, music producer and served as the Musical Director for Broadway Disney’s national pre-release production of The Little Mermaid.

 Click here for Justin’s Pink Shoe Moment